ArturDorfman/interview-prepper/content/guide/javascript.md

 The ‘new’ keyword is used to create an instance of an object that is defined by a constructor function.

 #### What is a prototype in JavaScript?
-In JavaScript, a prototype is an internal, hidden property of objects that is used for inheritance.
+In JavaScript, a prototype is an internal, hidden property of objects that are used for inheritance.
 Every object in JavaScript is associated with a prototype object, which acts as a blueprint for the object.
 This prototype object itself may have another prototype, forming a prototype chain.